jozhkee/OOP_WeatherApp/README.md

 1. Clone the repository to your local machine.
 2. Open the project in your preferred Java IDE.
-3. Navigate to the `Main` class located in the `com.example.weather` package.
+3. Navigate to the `WeatherAppGUI` class.
-4. Run the `Main` class to start the application.
+4. Run the `WeatherAppGUI` class to start the application.
-5. Follow the prompts to enter the city name and choose the desired weather information.
+5. Follow the GUI prompts to enter the city name and choose the desired weather information.

 ## Classes

-### 1. Main
+### 1. WeatherAppGUI
-The main class of the application responsible for user interaction and handling weather data retrieval.
+The main class of the application responsible for creating the graphical user interface (GUI) and handling user interactions, as well as weather data retrieval and display.

 ### 2. WeatherAPI
 A class for interfacing with the WeatherAPI to fetch weather data using an API key.